ktorio/ktor-documentation/topics/auto/quickstart/quickstart/gradle.md

 compile "io.ktor:ktor-server-core:$ktor_version"
 ```

-In groovy, there are single-quoted strings (instead of characters)
+>In groovy, there are single-quoted strings (instead of characters)
-and double-quoted strings, to be able to interpolate variables like
+>and double-quoted strings, to be able to interpolate variables like
-versions, you have to use double-quoted strings.
+>versions, you have to use double-quoted strings.
-{ .note.tip }
+>
+{type="note" id="java8"}

 You need to tell the Kotlin compiler to generate bytecode compatible with Java 8:
-{id="java8"}

 ```groovy
 compileKotlin {